-As of December 31, 2015 and December 31, 2014, the Company had net operating loss carryforwards for U.S. federal income tax purposes of approximately \$184.5 million and \$171.6 million, respectively.
-A portion of the federal amount, \$8.6 million, is subject to an annual limitation of approximately \$123,000 as a result of a change in the Company's ownership through May 2003, as defined by Federal Internal Revenue Code Section 382 and the related income tax regulations.
-As a result of the limitation, approximately \$175.9 million is available to offset future federal taxable income which will expire between 2018 and 2035.
-In addition, the Company's state net operating losses are also subject to annual limitations that generally follow the federal Section 382 provisions, adjusted for each state's respective income apportionment percentages.
-As of December 31, 2015 and December 31, 2014, the Company had net operating loss carryforwards for state and city income tax purposes between approximately \$27.3 million and \$109.7 million and between approximately \$276.3 million and \$110.5 million, respectively, which expire through 2035.
-As of December 31, 2015 and December 31, 2014, the Company had a net operating loss carryforward for foreign income tax purposes of \$22.1 million and \$21.8 million, respectively, which have indefinite carryforward periods.
-As of December 31, 2015 and December 31, 2014, the Company had federal research and development tax credit carryforwards of approximately \$3.8 million and \$3.6 million, respectively, which expire through 2035.
+As of December 31, 2016 and 2015, the Company had net operating loss carryforwards for U.S. federal income tax purposes of approximately \$209.3 million and \$184.5 million, respectively.
+A significant portion of the federal amount, \$201.0 million, is subject to an annual limitation of approximately \$72,500 as a result of a change in the Company's ownership in May 2003 and November 2016, as defined by Federal Internal Revenue Code Section 382 and the related income tax regulations.
+As a result of the limitations caused by the May 2003 and November 2016 ownership changes, approximately \$205.7 million of the total net operating loss carryforwards is expected to expire unutilized and will be unavailable to offset future federal taxable income.
+Approximately \$3.6 million of net operating loss carryforwards remains available to offset future federal taxable income which will expire between 2018 and 2036.
+In addition, the Company's state net operating losses are also subject to annual limitations that generally follow the federal Section 382 provisions, adjusted for each state's respective income approximent percentages.
+As of December 31, 2016 and 2015, the Company had net operating loss carryforwards for state and city income tax purposes between approximately \$27.3 million and \$153.0 million and between approximately \$27.3 million and \$109.7, respectively, which expire through 2036.
+As a result of the 382 limitations, approximately \$150.2 million and \$130.5 million of New York State and New York City net operating loss carryforwards, respectively, will be available to offset future taxable income.
+Approximately \$2.8 million and \$2.7 million of net operating loss carryforwards, respectively, will be available to offset future state and city taxable income.
+As of December 31, 2016 and 2015, the Company had a net operating loss carryforward for foreign income tax purposes of \$21.1 million and \$22.1 million, respectively, which have indefinite carryforward periods.
+As of December 31, 2016 and 2015, the Company had federal research and development tax credit carryforwards of approximately \$4.0 million and \$3.8 million, respectively, which expire through 2036.
+As a result of the section 382 limitation, the entire tax credit carryforward is expected to expire unutilized.